jamesej/lyniconanc/README.md

 See [the online manual](https://lynicon.atlassian.net/wiki/spaces/LAC/pages/73957380/Storeless) for how to set this up - it's very simple and reduces hosting costs while making Lynicon run super fast for websites up to 500 or 1000 pages.

-### Add a JSON API
+### Use as a JSON API

 If you want to get your content as JSON (or any other standard web format), the combination of ASP.Net Core and Lynicon makes this very easy and flexible.

+For any content-routed page, you can simply request it with Accept header set to application/json and you will get the content as JSON.

-To do this for content type T:
+You can also query across all content items of content type T:

 * Add a data route typed as `List<T>` [(see the Startup.cs file in the test project)](src/LyniconANC.Release/startup.cs)
 * In the controller/action this points to, ensure there's an action parameter `List<T> data`. [(see ApiController)](src/LyniconANC.Release/Controllers/ApiController.cs)